ekovacs/ingress-nginx-auth-upstream-keepalive-test/README.md

 # ingress-nginx-auth-upstream-keepalive-test
 Under heavy load, nginx subrequests may create too many lingering client sockets, which can cause the subrequest to fail with 500
 ```
-[crit] 51#51: *2067723 connect() to <auth-service-ip>:<port> failed (99: Address not available) while connecting to upstream, client: <client-ip>, server: <your-server>, request: "GET /v2/clock HTTP/2.0", subrequest: "/_external-auth-Lw-Prefix", upstream: "http://<auth-service-ip>:<port>/auth", host: "<host>"
+[crit] 51#51: *2067723 connect() to <auth-service-ip>:<port> failed (99: Address not available) while connecting to upstream, client: <client-ip>, server: <your-server>, request: "GET /path HTTP/2.0", subrequest: "/_external-auth-Lw-Prefix", upstream: "http://<auth-service-ip>:<port>/auth", host: "<host>"
 ```
 To prevent that, auth subrequests should use keepalive connections.
 [Leki75](https://github.com/leki75) provided just that in [PR](https://github.com/kubernetes/ingress-nginx/pull/8219)

-This verification sample is for testing how ingress-nginx's external auth's upstream keepalive block works, to check how connections behave when connection this feature is `on` or `off`.
+This verification sample is for testing how ingress-nginx's external auth's upstream keepalive block works, to check how connections behave when this feature is `on` or `off`.